Guide for authors

 References

-Please, start the references on a new page.
-All reference entries should follow the latest edition of APA (now seventh edition) guidelines strictly, and they should be organised in a hanging indent format, implying that the first line of each reference is flush left and subsequent lines are indented, as shown in the following sample reference entries.
+- Please, start the references on a new page.
+All reference entries should follow the latest edition of APA (now seventh edition) guidelines strictly, and they should be organised in a hanging indent format (ordered alphenetically), implying that the first line of each reference is flush left and subsequent lines are indented (see journal manuscript template).
 Please, include only the works cited in the manuscript.
+NEVER use endnotes to prepare reference lists.

 Hoffmann, M. (2009).
 Visualizing ethical controversies and positions by logical argument mapping (LAM): A manual.
 Retrieved July 12, 2012 from http:// smartech.gatech.edu/ bitstream/handle/1853/30188/wp50.
 Pdf. (a sample for manuscript downloaded from the Internet without specific journal information.
 Avoid such sources as much as you can).